Key Learning Points

-This means it covers the front of the abdomen to a point just below the ribs.
+This means it covers the front (and inside) of the abdomen to a point just below the ribs.

 ‘Disperses into the chest‘ means to me that it spreads out over and within the chest cavity, with no particular acupuncture points, just the whole space.

 Throat and Head branch: it passes up beside the throat, goes round the chin and lips and ends just below the eyes: this branch it shares with the Conception Vessel and points along the Stomach channel.

 Starting from Stomach 30 it travels down the medial aspect of the thigh and leg.
 On its way down the leg it connects with the three Leg Yin channels of the Spleen, Kidney and Liver.
 When it gets to the inner malleolus at the ankle, it splits into two branches.